 Fill a pitcher or a jug with the water one whole day

 before you will be using it and leave it open.
 This

 allows chlorine and other potentially harmful chemicals

-to escape into the open air before use.
+to escape into the open air.

 fill your glass with mineral water.
 We have taken a